 Solitary style: Preferring to work alone.

 The final point I’ll make with regards to online learning materials is that with the advent of technology becoming more sophisticated, it is now starting to adapt and learn independently without you telling the system what to do.
-Courses such as the CFA courses learns how you learn and alters the study plan accordingly.
+Courses such as the CFA courses learn how you learn and alters the study plan accordingly.

 All in all, understanding how you learn is one way to get ahead of the pack, and sometimes all it takes is to understand your own individual learning style, and you will have cracked it open!
 You’ll be able to understand things you would never dream of before!